Moving Overseas with Pets

 Adapt your Pet to the New Surroundings

-Choose a spot in your house where you can put a bed and a few toys for your pet.
-Also, you may keep a blanket that smells like your home to give them extra comfort.
+Find a place in your home where you can set up a bed and some toys for your pet.
+You could also have a blanket that smells of home for added comfort.

 Moving Pets Internationally - Dog sleeping in bed